People always have anemia and sometimes jaundice.

-Doctors recognize anemia, stomach and bone pain, and nausea in a young black person as signs of a sickle cell crisis.
+Doctors recognize anemia, stomach and bone pain, and nausea in a young person with African or Black American ancestry as possible signs of a sickle cell crisis.
 When doctors suspect sickle cell disease, they do blood tests.
 Sickle-shaped red blood cells and fragments of destroyed red blood cells can be seen in a blood sample examined under a microscope.

 Further testing may be needed, depending on the specific symptoms the person experiences during the crisis.
 For example, if the person has difficulty breathing or a fever, a chest x-ray may be done.